Ebenezr/Helpdesk-api/README.md

 ### Database Setup

 --- To create the database, run the following command:

---- rails db:create
+-- rails db:create

 --- To run the migrations, run the following command:

---- rails db:migrate
+-- rails db:migrate

 --- To seed the database, run the following command:

---- rails db:seed
+--  rails db:seed

 #### Client (React)

---- First clone the frontend repository from ,
+--- First clone the frontend repository from {provide link to frontend repo}.

---- Navigate to the frontend directory and install the dependencies by running the following command: `npm install`
+--- Navigate to the frontend directory and install the dependencies by running the following command: `npm install`.

---- Start the frontend server by running the following command: `npm start`
+--- Start the frontend server by running the following command: `npm start`.

 #### API (Ruby on Rails)

---- For the backend, follow the stepd]s defined in the How to set up and run the project section above.
+--- For the backend, follow the steps defined in the How to set up and run the project section above.

-## How to use the project
+#### How to use the project

 --- To use the project follow the steps below:

---- First sign up to the application
+-- First sign up to the application.

---- Then you can post a question
+-- Then you can post a question.

---- You can also give a solution to a question
+-- You can also give a solution to a question.

---- You can also comment on a question
+-- You can also comment on a question.

---- You can also up-vote or down-vote a question
+-- You can also up-vote or down-vote a question.

---- You can also search for a question
+-- You can also search for a question.
----

 ### Contributing to project

 --- The authors of this project are open to contributions.
 If you would like to contribute to this project, please follow the steps below:

---- Fork the repository
+-- Fork the repository.

---- Create a new branch (git checkout -b improve-feature)
+-- Create a new branch (git checkout -b improve-feature).

---- Make the appropriate changes in the files
+-- Make the appropriate changes in the files.

---- Add changes to reflect the changes made
+-- Add changes to reflect the changes made.

---- Commit your changes (git commit -am 'Improve feature')
+-- Commit your changes (git commit -am 'Improve feature').

---- Push to the branch (git push origin improve-feature)
+-- Push to the branch (git push origin improve-feature).

---- Create a Pull Request
+-- Create a Pull Request.

 ## Copyright